genevaers/Demo/README.md

              DSN(&HLQ..GVBDEMO.JCL)         RELEASE
 ```
 12. Update the JOB statement above to conform to your installation's standards
 13. Set the value of HLQ above to your TSO Prefix.
 For example:
         SET HLQ=APERSON
 14. Submit the job to expand the transfer data sets into the installation data sets.
 15. Update the JCL in \<your-tso-prefix\>.GVBDEMO.JCL(GENDATA) according to the comments there and submit the job to generate the demo data.
 16. Update the JCL in \<your-tso-prefix\>.GVBDEMO.JCL(RUNPASS1) according to the comments there and submit the job to execute the GenevaERS Demo Pass 1.
 17. Review the following control reports in your job output:
-     - MR91RPT
+     - MR91RPT - This report is from program GVBMR91 (the Logic Phase), which specifies the work to be done in the current run.
+It also optimizes the work to allow the upcoming Extract Phase to perform multiple operations in a single pass of the source data.
+For more about what the demo does, see https://github.com/genevaers/demo/blob/main/docs/WhatDemoDoes.md
-     - REFRRPT
+     - REFRRPT - This report is from program GVBMR95R (the Reference Phase), which pre-processes reference data to conserve memory in the Extract Phase
-     - EXTRRPT
+     - EXTRRPT - This report is from program GVBMR95E (the Extract Phase), which reads one or more source data files, performs table lookups and transformations, and writes one or more output files.
-     - MR88RPT
+     - MR88RPT - This report is from program GVBMR88 (the Format Phase), which sorts, summarizes, and formats the data if necessary.
 18. Review the following data sets that were output from this run:
      - GVBDEMO.PASS1.DAGSTATO
      - GVBDEMO.PASS1.DCOBYSTO